Want some advice about how to be more successful?

 Kevin Kelly, the founding editor of Wired, turned 68 and shared 68 bits of unsolicited advice.

-Now that’s a great idea, and something on my try when I turn 68 at the end of this year, but in the meantime here is the number of great points from his list which resonated with me.
+Now that's a great idea, and something on my try when I turn 68, but that’s quite some time off, so in the meantime here is the number of great points from his list which resonated with me.

-- There is no limit on better.
+- There is no limit to better.
 Talent is distributed unfairly, but there is no limit on how much we can improve what we start with.

 - Pros are just amateurs who know how to gracefully recover from their mistakes